DaLLuZZ/Scooby-Doo-First-Frights/Wiki/HP.md

 <br />
 If the value of your HP reaches zero, then you lose control of the character and also lose some snacks.
 After a short pause, you regain control of the character and 30 HP is restored.<br />
 <br />
 You can take damage from enemies and from various objects of the game world.
 Also, your HP will decrease if you fall into the void.
-The following table contains all the objects of the game world that cause damage.<br />
+The following table contains all the objects of the game world that cause damage:<br />

 Object | Damage | Image
 :------: |:------:| :-----: